 A series of empirical studies in the form of surveys and trial simulations has examined community perceptions of the reliability of children's memory at different developmental stages.
-Research on Australian community members' beliefs showed that very young children were rated as less able to distinguish fantasy from reality than older children.
-The memory of older children was perceived as more reliable than that of younger child witnesses.
-However, a more complex picture of the curvilinear relationship between these perceptions and the chronological age of a child in a sexual abuse case emerged in a study in which the age of the child was systematically varied.
-The reliability and memory abilities of younger children were perceived to increase until the age of eight or nine; thereafter, they were rated as increasingly less reliable in relation to claims of child sexual abuse.
-Other studies with
+Research on Australian community members' beliefs showed that very young children were rated as less able to distinguish fantasy from reality than older children.70 The memory of older children was perceived as more reliable than that of younger child witnesses.71 However, a more complex picture of the curvilinear relationship between these perceptions and the chronological age of a child in a sexual abuse case emerged in a study in which the age of the child was systematically varied.
+The reliability and memory abilities of younger children were rated as increasingly less reliable in relation to claims of child sexual abuse.72 Other studies with